-The total pension liability was determined by an actuarial valuation as of January 1, 2016, using the following actuarial assumptions, applied to all periods included in the measurement that was updated to December 31, 2017:
+The total pension liability was determined by an actuarial valuation as of January 1, 2018, using the following actuarial assumptions, applied to all periods included in the measurement that was updated to December 31, 2018:

-Inflation: 3.0% per year

-Salary increases: Group 1: 4.25-6.00%, based on service

-Group 4: 4.75%-7.00%, based on service

-Investment rate of return: 7.75%, net of pension plan investment expense, including inflation generational mortality improvement using Scale BB.

-Mortality rates: Based on the RP-2000 Mortality Table (base year 2009) with full improvement using Scale BB.

-For disabled lives, the mortality rates were based on the RP-2000 Mortality Table (base year 2012) with full generational mortality
+Inflation: 3.0% per year Salary increases: Group 1: 4.25-6.00%, based on service Group 4: 4.75%-7.00%, based on service Investment rate of return: 7.75%, net of pension plan investment expense, including inflation Mortality rates: Based on the RP-2000 Mortality Table (base year 2009) with full generational mortality improvement using Scale BB.
+For disabled lives, the mortality rates were based on the RP-2000 Mortality Table (base year 2012) with full generational mortality improvement using Scale BB.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic rates of return for each major asset class included in the pension plan's target asset allocation as of December 31, 2017 (see the discussion of the System's investment policy) are summarized in the following table:
+Best estimates of arithmetic rates of return for each major asset class included in the pension plan's target asset allocation as of December 31, 2018 (see the discussion of the System's investment policy) are summarized in the following table:

-Long-Term

-Expected
+Long-Term Expected

 Rate of

 Asset Class Return (%)

-Global Equity 4.91
+Global Equity 4.75

-Fixed Income 2.04
+Fixed Income 2.28

-Private Equity 6.50
+Private Equity 8.15

-Real Estate 3.70
+Real Estate 3.43

-Timber/Natural Resources 3.25
+Timber/Natural Resources 4.00

-Hedge Funds 3.40
+Portfolio Completion Strategies 3.76